Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 # Static maps

 Creating static maps is an integral part of any geographic data analysis process.
 Visualizing geographic information as maps is useful not only as an end result for communicating the results but also during the data analysis process for data exploration and visual analysis.
 Static maps can be exported to various image formats and integrated, for example, in reports and scientific articles just like any other figures.
 In this section, we will practice plotting static maps using sample data from Helsinki, Finland.
-We will visualize information about travel times across the region from the Helsinki Region Travel Time Matrix dataset (Tenkanen & Toivonen 2020).
-In addition, we can add additional spatial context to the map through adding information about the transport network using [open data from Helsinki Region Transport](https://www.avoindata.fi/data/en_GB/dataset/hsl-n-linjat) [^HSL_opendata] and bacground maps from various sources.

 [Mapping tools in `geopandas`](https://geopandas.org/en/stable/docs/user_guide/mapping.html) allow creating simple static maps easily.
 In the background, `geopandas` uses `matplotlib` for creating the plots and we can use [`matplotlib.pyplot`](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) tools for further customizing our figures.
-Later, we will use `contextily` for adding spatial context through basemaps.
+We will also learn how to use `contextily` for adding basemaps.

 ## Plotting a simple map with multiple layers

  Let's start by importing the required modules and defining our data sources.
+We will visualize information about travel times across the region from the Helsinki Region Travel Time Matrix dataset ({cite} `Tenkanen2020`).
+In addition, we can add additional spatial context to the map through adding information about the transport network using [open data from Helsinki Region Transport](https://www.avoindata.fi/data/en_GB/dataset/hsl-n-linjat) [^HSL_opendata].

 ```python